Contact Intelligence for Meeting Prep: The 60-Second Ritual

 • "This is a relationship reset after a quiet period; goal is to re-establish priorities and timing."

-In Rolodex, capture that current truth where your team can find it later, not buried in a thread.
+Capture that current truth where your team can find it later, not buried in a thread.
 This is how you stop context from evaporating between meetings.

 If there's a deck, proposal, one-pager, or agenda, connect it to the contact record so it's discoverable the next time someone needs it.